Tree-valued resampling dynamics: Martingale Problems and applications: Main results (Theorems , and )

 is a $\mathbf{P}$-martingale with respect to the canonical filtration.

 Moreover, the $(\mathbf P_0,\Omega,\mathcal F)$-martingale problem is said to be well-posed if there is a unique solution $\mathbf{P}$. \end{definition}\sm

-Recall that the classical measure-valued Fleming-Viot process $\zeta=(\zeta_t)_{t\geq 0}$ is a probability measure-valued diffusion process, which describes the evolution of allelic frequencies.
+Recall that the classical measure-valued Fleming-Viot process $\zeta=(\zeta_t)_{t\geq 0}$ is a probability measure-valued diffusion process, which describes the evolution of allelic frequencies; see e.g.\ \cite{Dawson1993,MR1779100}.
 In particular, for a fixed time $t$, the state $\zeta_t\in\mathcal M_1(K)$ records the current distributions of allelic types on some (Polish) type space $K$.
-This process is defined as the unique solution of the martingale problem corresponding to the following second order differential operator: for sufficiently smooth $F:\mathcal M_1(K)\to\mathbb R$,
+This process is defined as the unique solution of the martingale problem corresponding to the following operator $\widehat \Omega^\uparrow$ (see \cite{EthierKurtz1993}): for functions $\widehat \Phi: \mathcal M_1(K)\to\mathbb R$ of the form